A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models

 Table \ref{tab:robustness_lrb_vix} shows the result of the quantile regression

-We see that $\beta_{\mathrm{VIX}}$ is marginally significant in the left tail.
+We see that $\beta_{\mathrm{VIX}}$ is marginally significant in the left-tail.
 In contrast, $\beta_1(\tau)$ is even more significant compared to Table \ref{tab:robustness_lrb}.
-Furthermore, the explanatory power of the model that only includes VIX is lower compared to the model that only includes $\ra$ (Table \ref{tab:robustness_lrb}).
+Furthermore, the explanatory power of the model that only includes VIX is lower compared to the model that only includes $\lrbdp$ (Table \ref{tab:robustness_lrb}). \\

-As a second robustness check, I consider how well the direct quantile forecast, $\hat{Q}_{t,\tau} = \cquant + \ra$, compares to the VIX forecast.
+As a second robustness check, I consider how well the direct quantile forecast, $\hat{Q}_{t,\tau} = \cquant + \lrbdp$, compares to the VIX forecast.
 Since $\hat{Q}_{t,\tau}$ does not require any parameter estimation, this exercise is a measure of out-of-sample performance.
 However, VIX does not directly measure $Q_{t,\tau}$ and hence I use an expanding window to obtain the VIX benchmark: $\hat{Q}_{t,\tau}^\text{VIX} \coloneqq \hat{\beta}_0(\tau) + \hat{\beta}_1(\tau) \text{VIX}_t$.
 Finally, I use the following out-of-sample metric to compare both forecasts